jasalt/phel-nrepl/README.md

 - [ ] info
 - [ ] close

-See ops map in `src/nrepl.phel` for more hints..
+See issues and ops map in `src/nrepl.phel` for more hints..

 ## Usage